John Borowski: Film work

 Borowski received the 2003 award for Best Director for H.H.
 Holmes from the Midwest Independent Film Festival, and the film was voted the Best Horror Documentary at the 2004 Screamfest Horror Film Festival.
 The film has been featured on PBS.

 Carl Panzram featured John DiMaggio as the voice of title criminal and murderer, Carl Panzram.
 Locations for the film included the maximum security prisons of Leavenworth Penitentiary and Clinton Correction Facility, and made use of Panzram's handwritten autobiographical papers at San Diego State University; Carl Panzram received the director's choice award at the 2012 Chicago Horror Film Festival.

 Borowski has produced and directed the short films: Mime Time (2013), Rough Crowd (2014), and The Portrait (2015).

 In 2014, Borowski released Serial Killer Culture, a film which examines the reasons why artists and collectors are fascinated by serial killers.
 Through music, painting, filmmaking, writing, and collecting, thirteen individuals are interviewed about creating art and searching for murderous artifacts.
-As a follow up to the film, Serial Killer Culture TV was released in 2017.
-The TV show explores the similar themes including a Jonestown Survivor and how Ripley's Believe It Or Not! acquired the head of German serial killer Peter Kurten.
+As a follow-up to the film, Serial Killer Culture TV was released in 2017.
+The TV show explores the similar themes including a Jonestown Survivor and how Ripley's Believe It Or Not! acquired the head of German serial killer Peter Kürten.

 In addition, Borowski served as an associate producer on the feature Toro Loco (2010), by Chilean filmmaker Patricio Valladares.

+In 2024, Borowski produced and directed the mini-series The John Wayne Gacy Murders: Life and Death in Chicago for Amazon Prime.
+The eight episode series is the first ever historical and chronological study on the life of John Wayne Gacy, featuring interviews with prosecutors, detectives, law enforcement, and attorneys who were directly involved with Gacy.
+It was released to critical acclaim and has since been released on DVD and Blu-ray home media.